codlark/cls-docs/docs/Export-Section.md

 The `pdf` subsection controls the exporting process for PDF files.

  - `name: NAME` - the name to save the PDF as.
 The file extension will always be converted to `.pdf`.
 Default value is `[]` which gives the pdf the same name as the layout file.
- - `margin: XMARGIN(, YMARGIN)` - the page margin.
+ - `margin: X-MARGIN(, Y-MARGIN)` - the page margin.
 Cards will not be put in the margin.
-If `YMARGIN` is left off `XMARGIN` will be used for both.
+If `Y-MARGIN` is left off `X-MARGIN` will be used for both.
 Unit is one of `in` or `mm`.
 Unit for both must be the same.
 Default value for both is `.25in`, most printers lose accuracy when closer than this to the edge of the page.
  - `border: WIDTH` the width to draw a border around the cards with.
 If `0` no border will be drawn.
 A value of `1mm` will be appear on screen but not when printed.
 Unit is one of `in` or `mm`.
 Default value is `0.01in`
  - `page-size: SIZE` the size of the page.
 Default value is `letter`.
 Must be one of:
      - `letter` - which is 8 1/2 by 11 inches or